 The board typically meets on the second Wednesday of the month at the clubhouse.
 The board meeting is divided into an Executive Session and a General Session.
 The public is invited to attend the general session scheduled to begin about one hour after the Executive session.

 This board encourages the participation of the homeowners, which is the time for homeowners to directly reveal any issues they have with the community.
-Other issues or complaints should be emailed or sent by postal to the Keystone Management person (Sari Welch).
+Other issues or complaints should be emailed or sent by postal to the Keystone Management person (Shey Manafian).

 The minutes are available and will be posted each month after the boards meeting.